 The name Omri has to do with the root cluster עמר:

-For a meaning of the name Omri, NOBSE Study Bible Name List appears to go with עמר I ('amar I), and sees the final yod as a remnant of YHWH.
+For a meaning of the name Omri, NOBSE Study Bible Name List sees the final yod as a remnant of YHWH.
 Hence NOBSE reads Yahweh Apportions.

-Jones' Dictionary of Old Testament Proper Names derives Omri from עמר ('amar III), and figures that it may also mean to serve (apparently in a religious sense).
+Jones' Dictionary of Old Testament Proper Names figures that our verb may also mean to serve (apparently in a religious sense).
 Jones also sees the final yod as a remnant of the Tetragrammaton, and translates Omri with Servant Of The Lord.

-BDB Theological Dictionary does not offer an interpretation of the name Omri, but lists it under עמר ('amar III).
+BDB Theological Dictionary does not offer an interpretation of the name Omri, but lists it under עמר ('amar).